auth0-samples/auth0-WinFormsWPF-oidc-samples/Quickstart/00-Starter-Seed/WPF/README.md

 ## Create a free Auth0 Account

 1. Go to [Auth0](https://auth0.com) and click Sign Up.
-2. Use Google, GitHub or Microsoft Account to login.
+2. Use Google, GitHub, Microsoft, or LinkedIn Account to login.
+(Or with your own email address!)

 ## Issue Reporting